Biography

 My research encompasses the following areas:

-• Media and sustainability
+- Media and cities

-• Theories, methodologies, and public policy of media, space, and place
+- Theories, methodologies, and public policy of media, space, and place

-I have published two monographs and three edited books, as well as numerous journal articles and book chapters, on the interaction of media, urbanization, architecture, and landscape.
+I have published two monographs and three edited books, as well as numerous journal articles and book chapters, on the interaction of media, urbanization, architecture, and natural landscape.
 My second monograph, Hollywood Cinema and the Real Los Angeles (Reaktion Books/University of Chicago Press, 2012) was a new ‘spatial history’ of the Hollywood studio system from the 1900s to the 1950s, while my most recent edited collection, Architectures of Revolt: The Cinematic City circa 1968 (Temple University Press, 2018) examined politics and the built environment from New York and Chicago to Paris, Berlin, Tokyo, and Mexico City.

 I welcome applications for PhD topics related to any of my research interests.

-For more details, please see my full research profile.”
+For more details, please see my full research profile.

 Teaching